 The changes could impact various categories of retailers differently, with either higher or lower swipe fees.

 For instance, Visa is contemplating higher fees for transactions with online retailers, while rates for transactions related to education and real estate are slated to go down.

 - For “card not present” transactions made online or over the phone, swipe fees are slated to rise to $1.99, from the current $1.90, on a $100 transaction.

 - In the case of a similar transaction using a premium Visa card, the swipe fee will rise to $2.60, from the current $2.50.

-However, swipe fees tied to the use of a premium Visa card at large supermarkets could actually go down.
+However, swipe fees tied to the use of a premium Visa card at large supermarkets, the rollout of which Visa is not delaying, will go down.
 Ted Rossman, Creditcards.com industry analyst, noted that this is especially noteworthy.